taylorsudo/trading-demo/README.md

     data = {}
     chart_data = {}

-    # Add the date and balance to the chart_data dictionary
     for date, balance in totals_history.items():
         chart_data[date] = balance

-    # Add 'gain_loss' and 'chart_data' to the 'data' dictionary
     data[tab] = {
         "gain_loss": gain_loss,
         "percent_change": percent_change,